adamedx/autographps/docs/WALKTHROUGH.md

 * Use `Show-GraphHelp` to get the documentation for the Graph resource in which you're interested.
 * Use `Get-GraphType -Members` to view the properties of the type or structure you're updating
-* Use parameter completion with commands like `New-GraphObject`, `New-GraphItem`, `Set-GraphItemProperty`, etc. to ease your workflow and avoid the need to refer to documentation
+* Use parameter completion with commands like `New-GraphObject`, `New-GraphItem`, `Set-GraphItem`, etc. to ease your workflow and avoid the need to refer to documentation
 * Pay attention to error messages from Graph -- these messages will often give useful information about missing or invalid properties so that you can try again, or at least help you navigate a particular help topic.
 * Look for opportunities to use the PowerShell pipeline with AutoGraphPS command for concise, efficient, and scalable automation of Graph resource management.